zys5945/GithubAdvancedSearch/README.md

 pprint(interested_issue_numbers)
 ```

-For the specifics of the api, especially the graphql syntax, please visit github documentation on the respective api.
+For the specifics of the api, especially the graphql syntax, please visit github documentation.

 https://developer.github.com/v3/